rlauer6/doc-converter/README.md

 ```

 Your clients push documents to your S3 bucket (more on permissions
-here later) and then request a conversion service via an HTTP
+you'll need for your bucket later) and then request a conversion
+service by making a request to an HTTP endpoint.
+The server then
-endpoint.
-The server reads the bucket and converts the documents.
+reads the bucket and converts the documents.
+The client can then
-The client can then retrieve the PDF and/or .png files from the S3
+retrieve the PDF and/or .png files from the S3 bucket.
-bucket.

 ## Architectural Considerations and Alternatives

+On possible way to implement this service takes advantage of the fact
-S3 buckets can also be configured to generate various events when
+that S3 buckets can be configured to generate various events when
-objects are modified in the S3 bucket.
+objects are modified.
 The S3 service can generate:

 1. an SQS notification
 2. an SNS notification
 3. a Lambda event

-In the the first two scenarios, we would need some subscriber to those
+In the the first two scenarios, we would need some sort of subscriber
-events, either a message queue handler of some kind that reads the SQS
+to those events, either a message queue handler of some kind that
-queue waiting for these events or an endpoint that handles SNS
+reads the SQS queue and processes the events or an endpoint that
+handles SNS notifications and takes an appropriate action.
+In either
-notifications.
-In either case, we would need to provision an EC2
-instance of some sort to run our code.
+case, we would need to provision an EC2 instance to run our code.

 *Scenario 3* is clearly more appealing.
 That is, create a Lambda
-function that responds to the S3 event and then perform some magic on
+function that responds to the S3 event and then performs some magic on
 the documents.
 While this appears a bit more appealing
 architecturally, it introduces some complexity in figuring out exactly
 how a Lambda function can invoke LibreOffice!